Fire Roasted Tomatoes (Grilled or Roasted)

 2. A pretty presentation for salads and garnish.

-3. A simple recipe, easily customizable to your taste – keep them simple with salt & pepper or add extra seasonings and herbs.
+3. A simple recipe, easily customizable to your taste – we have suggestions.

 Ingredients – tailored to your taste